AusClimateService/npcp/reports/phase1/phase1_report.md

 for every metric and RCM/GCM combination
 (see [GitHub](https://github.com/AusClimateService/npcp/tree/master/reports/phase1/supplementary)
 for now - will be uploaded to Zenodo).
 In addition to showing the results for bias corrected RCM and GCM data, the maps for the cross validation task also show an "AGCD (training data)" result.
-This result is derived from simply replicating the AGCD training data rather than applying a bias correction method.
+This result is derived from a simple replication the AGCD training data rather than applying a bias correction method.